dscarpetti/codax/README.md

 Even simple programs frequently benefit from saving files to disk.
 Unfortunately, there is generally a large semantic leap once you go from values in memory to values on disk.
 Codax aims to close that semantic gap.
 While it won't win any speed contests, it is designed to be performant enough for applications serving thousands of users.
 Most importantly, it is designed to make data persistance as low friction as possible.
 It is also designed to be effortless to get started with.
 There are no external libraries to install, and the underlying B+ tree is written directly in clojure.

 Fundamentally, I wrote this library for myself in an ongoing effort to make my own life simpler and my own programming more fun.
-I wanted to share it with the community in the hopes that other may find it does the same for them.
+I wanted to share it with the community in the hopes that others may find it does the same for them.

 ### ACID Compliance